FlorianSymmank/Hadoop_WordCount/Readme.md

 Dataset is located in `data` folder and contains text files in different languages.

 ## Stopwords
 Stopwords are located in `stopwords` folder and contains json files with stopwords for each language.
+Combined Stopwords are in [stopwords.json](src/main/resources/stopwords.json).

 ## WordCount
 WordCount is a simple Hadoop job that counts the number of words in a text file.